yanbofang2/drudge_tmp/README.md

 Layered Materials, an Energy Frontier Research Center funded by the U.S.
 Department of Energy, Office of Science, Basic Energy Sciences under Award DE-SC0012575.
-The package is currently maintained by Guo P. Chen, Gaurav Harsha, Matthew Wholey, and members of the Scueria group.
+The package is currently maintained by Guo P. Chen, Gaurav Harsha, Matthew Wholey, and other members of the Scueria group.